Full disclosure: This post contains affiliate links. ?

 The quality of the audio is also great.
 They use real voice actors to record the audio, so you practice your listening comprehension with real speakers and not a computer-generated voice.

-Additionally, Mondly supports 33 languages including some that can’t be found on competing apps such as Afrikaans, Vietnamese, Korean, Russian, Romanian, Greek, Finnish, and Hungarian.
+Additionally, Mondly supports 41 languages including some that can’t be found on competing apps such as Afrikaans, Vietnamese, Korean, Russian, Romanian, Greek, Finnish, Latvian, and Bulgarian.

 Mondly: What Could Be Better